-Exhibit 3.3: Building Height with CUP + Community Benefit - 75 Feet
+Exhibit 3.3: Building Height with CUP required + Public Benefit - 75 Feet

-Proposed Allowable Maximum Height with CUP + Community Benefit = 75 feet
+Proposed Allowable Maximum Height = 75 feet [CUP + Community Benefit required]

-If the findings listed in Exhibit 3.2 can be made, a new building in the Overlay could be as high as 60 feet.
+If the findings listed in Exhibit 3 can be made, a new building in the Overlay could be as high as 60 feet.
 To exceed 60 feet, additional criteria would apply, to allow for a building height of no more than 75 feet.
-To be up to 75 feet, in addition to the CUP findings listed in Exhibit 3.2, additional review criteria apply (findings).
-These findings are:
+To be up to 75 feet, a building would need to include at least three of the following building or site features that provide a community benefit through design or active space: